arden-p/arden30/README.md

 - 👋 Hi, I’m Arden
-- 👀 I’m interested in ... app development, UI, back-end development, costumer support, cybersec, and automation
+- 👀 I’m interested in ... automation, network analysis, Python
-- 🌱 I'm currently learning ... how to solve puzzles with Python and C and the basics of Arrays
+- 🌱 I'm currently learning ... how to build APIs, Dev cycle and Agile
 - 🌯 Fun fact ...
 I have worked as a chef
 <!---
 arden30/arden30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.